A Space Geek’s Simple Origin Story

 Amateur Space and Military Historian

 Every location I served at held a piece of the Air Force’s history, as well as the space history of the United States.
-I use the word “amateur” to define the lack of a history degree (which will be rectified in Spring 2021), not in a childish or immature way.
+I use the word “amateur” to define the lack of a history degree (which WAS rectified in Spring 2021, along with an English degree), not in a childish or immature way.
 My projects aim to inform and inspire, not to bore you to tears.
 If I help you remember “way back when” or teach you something about a place you love (or hate), then I’ve done my job.
 I’m adding to the body of human knowledge through the heart.

 Writer, Student, Tinkerer, & full-time Dad.